ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/flash-and-run.md

 Now you can connect the Groove Vision AI V2 Module to your computer using the USB-C cable.

 {{% notice Note %}}
 The development board might have two USB-C connectors.
-If you are running into issues connecting the board in the next step, make sure you are using the right USB-C connector.
+If you are running into issues connecting the board in the next step, make sure you are using the correct USB-C connector.
 {{% /notice %}}

 ## Find the COM port